 Many people with trichomoniasis also have gonorrhea or other STDs.

 In women, the infection usually starts with a greenish yellow, frothy, fishy-smelling discharge from the vagina.
 In some women, the discharge is slight.
 The genital area may be irritated and sore, and sexual intercourse may be painful.
 In severe cases, the genital area and surrounding skin may be inflamed, and the tissues around the vagina's opening (labia) may be swollen.
 Urination may be painful or frequent, as occurs in a bladder infection.
 Urinary and vaginal symptoms may occur alone or together.

-Most men with trichomoniasis of the urethra have no or only mild symptoms, but they can still infect their sex partners.
+Most men with trichomoniasis of the urethra (the tube carries urine from the bladder out of the body) have no or only mild symptoms, but they can still infect their sex partners.
 Some men have a frothy discharge from the penis, pain during urination, and an urge to urinate frequently.

 Occasionally, microscopic examination of the urine detects Trichomonas, but identification is more likely if a urine culture is done.

 A single dose of metronidazole or tinidazole (which are antibiotics), taken by mouth, cures up to 95% of infected women.
 However, their sex partners must be treated simultaneously or women may be reinfected.
-Sometimes, if a woman's partner is unlikely to return for follow-up, the woman is given drugs or a prescription to deliver to her sex partner.
+Sometimes, if a woman's partner is unlikely to return for follow-up, the woman is given drugs or a prescription to deliver to her sex partner (called expedited partner therapy).

 Whether single-dose treatment is effective in men is unclear.
 But men are usually cured after taking the antibiotic for 5 to 7 days.